1998–99 AEK Athens F.C. season: Journey to Beligrade

-In April 1999 by the initiative of Dimitris Melissanidis, a friendly match was organised against Partizan in Belgrade, during the height of the NATO bombing of Serbia.
+In April 1999, a friendly match was organised against Partizan in Belgrade, during the height of the NATO bombing of Serbia by the initiative of Dimitris Melissanidis.
 As a gesture of compassion and solidarity towards the embattled Serbs, the AEK players and management staff defied the international embargo and traveled to Belgrade for the match.
-AEK's staff, alongside many political figures of the time such as Manolis Glezos, arrived in the Serbian capital amid moving events by Serbs offering Greeks bread and salt, a symbol of Serbian hospitality.
-After a stop at the Presidential Palace, where AEK conveyed the message of support of the Greek people, the team arrived at the Partizan Stadium.
+AEK's staff, alongside political figures such as Manolis Glezos, arrived in the Serbian capital amid moving events by Serbs offering Greeks bread and salt, a symbol of Serbian hospitality.
+After a stop at the Presidential Palace, where AEK conveyed the message of support of the Greek people, the team arrived at Partizan Stadium.

-About 15,000 fans of both teams were present, despite the fact that all 40,000 tickets had been sold.
-The reason people were less than the sold tickets, was the fuel, as there was a shortage and transportation was very difficult.
+About 15,000 supporters of both clubs were present, despite the fact that all 40,000 tickets were sold.
+The reason people were less than the sold tickets, was the fuel, as there was a shortage and transportation was difficult.
 It was worth noting that this was the first time since the beginning of the war that no sirens were heard during the day.
-The players of both teams entered the stadium together, holding a banner that read "NATO stop the war, stop the bombing".
-The game ended 1–1, when at the 68th minute thousands of Serbian fans invaded the pitch to embrace the footballers.
-As was normal, this friendly game surpassed the geographical borders of Greece and Yugoslavia, being an object of admiration by the European Press.
+The players of both teams entered the pitch together, holding a banner that read "NATO stop the war, stop the bombing".
+The score was 1–1, when at the 68th minute thousands of Serbian supporters invaded the pitch to embrace the footballers, which resulted in the end of the match.
+The conduction of the match eventuallyf became an object of admiration by the European Press.